SAP/spartacus-docs/_pages/dev/features/inventory-display.md

 ## Enabling Inventory Display

-Inventory display is disabled by default.
-To enable inventory display, set the `inventoryDisplay` flag to `true` by providing the configuration as shown below:
+To enable inventory display, set the `inventoryDisplay` flag to `true`, as shown in the following example:

 ```ts
       provideConfig(<CmsConfig>{